Our students go places! Vocational students have worked at Google and Montcalm. A Level students have studied at Manchester, Oxbridge and Harvard.

 Central Foundation Boys’ School is an Inner London comprehensive situated in Islington near the Old Street Roundabout.
 Islington is the eighth most deprived area in the country and the fourth most deprived in London, and this deprivation could present many potential barriers to our students’ academic achievement.
 Almost three quarters of our students are eligible for the pupil premium, just under two thirds speak English as an additional language, and one in five are disabled or have special educational needs, all of which are well above the national average.

-Among our leaving Year 11s, 72 students progressed into Central Foundations’ Sixth Form and 73 students secured places in other sixth forms, colleges or apprenticeship pathways.
-84% of our Year 11s progressed onto a Level 3 course, while 12% progressed onto a Level 2 course and 3% progressed to a Level 1 course.
-One of our Year 11 leavers was also successful in securing a full scholarship to study A levels at Ashbourne College.
+Among our 165 leaving Year 11s, 80 students (48% of the cohort) progressed into Central Foundations’ Sixth Form while the remainder of the Year 11 students secured places in other sixth forms, colleges or apprenticeship pathways.
+66% of our Year 11s progressed onto a Level 3 course, while 21% progressed onto a Level 2 course and 8% progressed to a Level 1 course.